Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 ![Weather-ExpressPP](assets/bootcamp/azure/weather-express-pp.gif)

+Negative
-> What do you think is causing this error?
+: What do you think is causing this error?

 ### (a) Resolution and Verification